avtanski/pic_assembly_math/README.md

 The list below contains usage information and details for each subroutine.

 * ``M_ADD`` **X + Z -> Z**

   Calculate the sum of registers Z and X. Result is stored back in register Z.

 * ``M_SUB``	**Z - X -> Z**

   Subtract register X from register Z. Result is stored back in register Z.

 * ``M_MUL``	**X * Y -> Z**

-  Multiplies register X with register Y. Result is stored in register Z.
+  Multiply register X with register Y. Result is stored in register Z.

 * ``M_DIV``	**Z / X -> Y; Z mod X -> Z**

-  Divide register Z to register X. Result is stored in register Y. Remainder (modulus) of the division is stored in register Z.
+  Divide register Z by register X. Result is stored in register Y. Remainder (modulus) of the division is stored in register Z.

 * ``M_CMP`` **Z <=> X -> STATUS**

   Compare registers Z and X. Comparison results are returned in the STATUS register.
 If register Z==X, the Z-bit of the STATUS register is set.
 If register Z=>X, the C-bit of the STATUS register is set.

 * ``M_INC`` **REG + 1 -> REG**

   Increment a register.
 The address of the register is passed to the subroutine in WREG.
 For example, to increment the X register, store REG_X's address in WREG and call M_INC: